ibm-cloud-docs/containers/cs_subnets.md

 ## Managing existing portable IP addresses
 {: #managing_ips}

-By default, 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public or private network by [creating a network load balancer (NLB) service](/docs/containers?topic=containers-loadbalancer).
+By default, 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public or private network by [creating a network load balancer (NLB) service](/docs/containers?topic=containers-loadbalancer)<staging create-alb> or by [creating additional Ingress application load balancers (ALBs)](/docs/containers?topic=containers-ingress-settings#scale_albs)</staging create-alb>.
 To create an NLB<staging create-alb> or ALB</staging create-alb> service, you must have at least 1 portable IP address of the correct type available.
 You can view portable IP addresses that are available or free up a used portable IP address.
 {: shortdesc}

 ### Viewing available portable public IP addresses